Having an upper body bodyweight workout is a surefire way to reach your goals.

 This is what a sample workout routine would look like.

-However, I would only recommend doing the beginner routine to build a solid foundation.
-Afterward, constructing your own routine based on your goals would be ideal.
+Afterwards, constructing your own routine based on your goals would be ideal.

 Every routine presented above was progressing upon the previous one.